Some pastors defiant as churches celebrate Palm Sunday during coronavirus outbreak

 Pastor Alvin Gwynn Sr. of Baltimore’s Friendship Baptist Church told The Associated Press he still plans to hold in-person Easter services even after police tried to halt services at his church that were limited to 10 people in accordance with state guidelines.

-Despite Ohio Gov. Mike DeWine’s plea to forego hosting large gatherings during the outbreak, the Solid Rock megachurch has invited worshippers to celebrate Palm Sunday Mass together.
+Despite Ohio Gov. Mike DeWine’s plea to forego hosting large gatherings during the outbreak, the Solid Rock megachurch has invited worshippers to celebrate Palm Sunday service together.

 AMID CORONAVIRUS, CHURCH LEADERS SHARE WAYS TO PREPARE FOR LONG-TERM CHANGES IN WORSHIP